 The AC has put in place a "whistle blowing" or Corporate Ethics Compliance policy.
-The policy provides a channel for staff and third parties to confidentially report violations of the Group's Code of Ethics, business conduct, and improprieties in financial accounting, trade practices, conflict of interest, employee discrimination and health & safety.
+The policy provides a channel for staff and third parties to confidentially report violations of the Group's Code of Ethics, business conduct, and improprieties in financial accounting, trade practices, conflict of interest, employee discrimination and health and safety.
 Reports can be made on an anonymous basis directly to the AC.
 Appropriate investigation will be carried out and the informant (if not anonymous) will be informed of the results.
 The objective is to ensure that arrangements are in place for independent investigations of such matters and for appropriate follow up action.
+The AC is responsible for oversight and monitoring of whistleblowing and the AC reviews all whistleblowing complaints, if any, at its quarterly and half-yearly meetings to ensure independence, thorough investigation and appropriate follow-up actions are taken.
+The Company is committed to ensuring that whistle-blowers will be treated fairly and protected against detrimental or unfair treatment for whistleblowing in good faith.